-Unfriendly Divisions: Union Busting and Quakerism Collide at Brooklyn Friends
+Unfriendly Divisions: Union-Busting and Quakerism Collide at Brooklyn Friends

 “I think it’s highly likely that the school will prevail because this current NLRB is taking a very broad view of the ministerial exemption, as it’s called, of teachers and their union rights at religious institutions,” said Joseph McCartin, the executive director of the Kalmanovitz Initiative for Labor and the Working Poor at Georgetown University.
 “The recent Bethany College decision really grants wide latitude to the employer to contend that their teachers shouldn’t be subject to protection by the NLRB.”

 Conservative Christians and right-to-work groups hailed the Bethany decision, which means that liberal Brooklyn Friends could soon have some uncomfortable company.
 It may also find itself at odds with other Quaker institutions.
 The Friends Council on Education told Intelligencer in an email that it has no formal position on unionization at its member schools, including Brooklyn Friends.
 But other Quaker organizations have unionized without incident.
 Teachers at Friends Seminary in Manhattan have a union.
 So do the employees of the American Friends Service Committee, which a source described as being “like the Peace Corps for Quakers.”
-A 2016 statement on the Committee’s website praises Walter Reuther – a storied leader of the United Auto Workers – in effusive terms.
+A 2016 statement on the Committee’s website praises Walter Reuther — a storied leader of the United Auto Workers — in effusive terms.
 Brooklyn Friends itself has acknowledged Quakerism’s links to labor in the past.
-A blog post on its website celebrates Bayard Rustin, who in addition to being a Quaker and a civil rights activist also co-founded the A. Philip Randolph Institute of the AFL-CIO.
+A blog post on its website celebrates Bayard Rustin, who in addition to being a Quaker and a civil-rights activist also co-founded the A. Philip Randolph Institute of the AFL-CIO.

 But in a statement, Cáceres took issue both with the United Auto Workers itself, and with the fact that staff had organized what’s called a “wall-to-wall” union, which represents maintenance and cafeteria staff alongside teachers.
 “Unlike other institutions, the Brooklyn Friends union includes every member of our colleague body with an outside labor management organization, the United Auto Workers, who have no experience working with independent schools,” she said.
 “Also, unlike the Brooklyn Friends and United Auto Workers relationship, other organizations are represented by groups made up of teachers — people who are educators and understand independent schools and the complexities of instructing young children.”